 information for adopted individuals placed after august 1, 1982

-An adopted adult or parent of an adopted minor placed after August 1, 1982 may be able to receive identifying information from their placing agency about one or both of the birth parents named on their original birth certificate.
-Provided the birth parents did not file an Affidavit of Non-Disclosure, an adopted adult or parent of adopted minor can receive the identity of birth parents named on the birth certificate, including birth dates, last known addresses and birth places.
+An adopted adult placed after August 1, 1982, may be able to receive identifying information from their placing agency about one or both of their birth parents named on the original birth records, provided neither birth parent filed an Affidavit of Non-Disclosure and they were informed of the law.
+Under these circumstances, the identity of the birth parents named on the birth certificate, including birth dates, last known addresses and birth places may be shared.